Magnetic field-induced weak-to-strong-link transformation in patterned superconducting films: Results discussion

 Figure~\ref{Fig:Simulation} describes the TM results obtained when considering $j_c=j_c(T,B)=j_{c0}(1-T/T_c)(B_0/(B+B_0))$, with $B_0=\mu_0j_{c0}/\pi$~\cite{kim1962critical}.
-Disorder is introduced by lowering $j_{c0}$ for randomly selected simulation grid points~\cite{vestgarden2011dynamics}.
-First, the magnetic field is increased up to 250~Oe after ZFC to 7~K. The resulting flux distribution in Fig.~\ref{Fig:Simulation}(a) qualitatively matches that of GF01 in the full penetration state.
+Disorder is introduced by lowering $j_{c0}$ for randomly selected grid points~\cite{vestgarden2011dynamics}.
+First, $H$ is increased up to 250~Oe after ZFC to 7~K. The resulting flux distribution in Fig.~\ref{Fig:Simulation}(a) qualitatively matches that of GF01 in the full penetration state.
 Then, $H$ is progressively reduced.
-At 50~Oe, we visually notice the disappearance of the diamond-shaped domain, which is maximum at 20~Oe.
+At 50~Oe, we notice the shrinking of the diamond-shaped domain, which is maximum at 20~Oe.
 This is quantitatively corroborated by Fig.~\ref{Fig:Simulation}(b), which depicts $\Delta\alpha(H) = \alpha(H=250~\text{Oe}) - \alpha(H)$.
-The inset of Fig.~\ref{Fig:Simulation}(b) confirms that the TM simulations reproduce the d-line movement observed experimentally for GF01.
-The lesser closure of the d-lines is likely due to the larger width of the simulated groove in comparison to GF01.
+The inset of Fig.~\ref{Fig:Simulation}(b) confirms that the simulations reproduce the d-line movement observed experimentally.
+The lesser closure of the d-lines is likely due to the larger width of the simulated groove.
 Finally, the d-lines reappear, as demonstrated in Fig.~\ref{Fig:Simulation}(a) at $-50$~Oe.
-Additional simulations, conducted for $J_c$ independent of $B$, i.e., $J_c=J_{c0}(1-T/T_c)$, did not reproduce the d-line movement\textemdash reinforcing the $J_c(B)$-dependency role in the observed phenomenon.
+TM simulations at 7 K indicate a lower threshold of $J_{c0}^{\text{WL}}/J_{c0} \sim 64\%$ for the occurrence of the reported phenomenon.
+This is higher than the $\sim40\%$ ratio for GF01 at 7 K due to the different geometry and the irradiation-induced pinning centers.
+A lower bound for $J_{c0}^{\text{WL}}/J_{c0}$ corroborates experimental observations\textemdash see Appendix~\ref{Sc:AppA}.
+Additional simulations, conducted for $J_c$ independent of $B$, did not reproduce the d-line movement, reinforcing the $J_c(B)$-dependency role in the observed phenomenon.